johnny5th/twd-drupal/README.md

 Docker for Windows and Mac are known to have some performance issues with mounted volumes.
 Docker Sync is a third party ruby gem to deal with this issue.
 This project includes a Docker Sync configuration for Mac, but can easily be modified to work with Windows.
 Read about Docker Sync [here](http://docker-sync.io/)

+When installing Drupal from the Docker image, use this database configuration:

+* Database: drupal
+* Username: drupal
+* Password: drupal
+* Host: mariadb

 ## What does the template do?